ViSherLV/hexal/README.md

 ## Hexal Energy app

-This is a starter ReactJS UI for my 'Create a Serverless App' tutorial series.
+This is Serverless App with ReactJS UI

 ## Application Info

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts